 There are several protections these clauses provide defendants.
 Most notably, double jeopardy prohibits states from prosecuting and punishing a defendant for the same offense after an acquittal or a conviction.

 In what kinds of cases is double jeopardy applicable?

 Double jeopardy applies to all kinds of criminal cases in which punishment is the main objective.
-While the wording in the clause “life and limb” seem to limit the application to capital crimes with corporeal punishment, this isn’t the case.
+While the wording in the clause “life and limb” seems to limit the application to capital crimes with corporal punishment, this isn’t the case.
 The Supreme Court established that double jeopardy protections extend to all types of crimes, regardless of the potential punishments.
 This includes both misdemeanors and felonies, and cases tried at both the state and federal levels.